bardia-p/Simple-Secure-Login-System/README.md

 # Simple Secure Login System
-This application simulates a simple login system for Vinfest Holdings that allows users to register and login based on their various roles.
-The users are given different permissions based on their role.
+This application simulates a simple login system for Finvest Holdings that allows users to register and login based on their various roles.
+The users are given different permissions based on their roles.

-To help secure the login process, the user's credentials are secured and hashed with a 32 byte salt.
+To help secure the login process, the user's credentials are secured and hashed with a 32-byte salt.
 In addition, the system enforces various password rules that were specified by the company.

 The detailed policy for the system can be found in the policy.json file.